-<SIG-B> <COMMIT-REVOCATION-IMAGE-A> {<COMMITMENT-REDEEMSCRIPT>} Or A using after a timeout:
+<SIG-B><COMMIT-REVOCATION-IMAGE-A> {<COMMITMENT-REDEEMSCRIPT>} Or A using after a timeout:

 <SIG-A> 0 {<COMMITMENT-REDEEMSCRIPT>} Hash Locked Transaction Commitments There are two styles of commitment transaction outputs for HTLCs: a "sender" and "receiver" case.
 The output is a pay-to-script-hash, so the redeemscripts are shown below.
-These scripts show A as the sender, and B as the receiver: exchange A and B for the reverse. - HTLC Sender Redeemscript - $OP \quad HASH160 \ OP \quad DUP \ {\rm Replace \ top \ element \ with \ two \ copies \ of \ its \ hash}$ - <R-HASH> OP EQUAL Test if they supplied the HTLC R value - $OP_SWAP < COMMIT-REVOCATION-HASH > OP_EQUAL OP_ADD \\ Or the commitment revocation hash$ - OP IF If any hash matched.
+These scripts show A as the sender, and B as the receiver: exchange A and B for the reverse.
+HTLC Sender Redeemscript OP HASH160 OP DUP Replace top element with two copies of its hash <R-HASH> OP EQUAL Test if they supplied the HTLC R value OP\SWAP < COMMIT-REVOCATION-HASH> OP\EQUAL OP\ADD Or the commitment revocation hash OP IF If any hash matched.

-<KEY-B> Pay to B.
+$\langle KEY-B \rangle$ Pay to B.

 OP ELSE Must be A, after HTLC has timed out.

-<HTLC-TIMEOUT> OP_CHECKLOCKTIMEVERIFY OP_DROP Ensure (absolute) time has passed. <DELAY> OP_CHECKSEQUENCEVERIFY OP_DROP Delay gives B enough time to use revocation if it has it. $<\!\!\mathrm{KEY-A}\!\!>$ Pay to A.
+<DELAY> OP\CHECKSEQUENCEVERIFY Delay gives B enough

+time to use revocation if it has it.

+OP 2DROP Drop the delay and htlc-timeout from the stack. $\langle KEY-A \rangle$ Pay to A.

-- OP ENDIF - OP CHECKSIG Verify A or B's signature is correct.
-HTLC Receiver Redeemscript OP HASH160 OP DUP Replace top element with two copies of its hash <R-HASH> OP EQUAL B redeeming the contract, using R preimage?
-OP IF OP_DROP Remove extra hash <KEY-A> Pay to B OP ELSE - $<\!\! \textbf{COMMIT-REVOCATION-HASH} > \textbf{OP}\textbf{EQUAL} \hspace{0.1cm} \text{If the commit} \hspace{0.1cm} \text{has been revoked.}$ - OP NOTIF If not, you need to wait for timeout. - <HTLC-TIMEOUT> OP_CHECKLOCKTIMEVERIFY OP_DROP Ensure (absolute) time has passed.
-OP ENDIF <KEY-A> Pay to A - OP ENDIF - OP CHECKSIG Verify A or B's signature is correct.
+OP ENDIF OP CHECKSIG Verify A or B's signature is correct. ''' HTLC Receiver Redeemscript ''' OP HASH160 OP DUP Replace top element with two copies of its hash < R-HASH > OP EQUAL B redeeming the contract, using R preimage?
+OP IF <DELAY> OP \CHECKSEQUENCEVERIFY Delay gives A enough time to use revocation if it has it.
+OP\2DROP Drop extra hash and delay from the stack <KEY-B> Pay to B KEI-D/ Tay OP ELSE < COMMIT-REVOCATION-HASH > OP \EQUAL If the commit has been revoked.
+OP NOTIF If not, you need to wait for timeout. <HTLC-TIMEOUT> OP\CHECKLOCKTIMEVERIFY OP\DROP Ensure (absolute) time has passed.

+OP\ENDIF <KEY-A> Pay to A OP ENDIF OP CHECKSIG Verify A or B's signature is correct.
 Redeeming A HTLC Output To redeem an HTLC, the recipient one provides the preimage R, and their signature.
-In our example above, B can redeem the HTLC: <SIG-B> <HTLC-R-VALUE> {<HTLC-REDEEMSCRIPT>} Claiming a Timed-out HTLC To claim a timed-out HTLC, the sender supplies a zero value (which is nice and short, but fails to hash to any of the revocation hashes), and their signature.
-In our example above, A can claim the timed-out HTLC: <SIG-A>0 {<HTLC-REDEEMSCRIPT>} Claiming A HTLC Output For A Revoked Commitment Transaction If either side publishes a commitment transaction which has been revoked, we can use the revocation preimage they supplied to spend all the outputs.
-This example shows A claiming the HTLC output if B broadcasts a revoked commitment transaction: <SIG-A> <COMMIT-REVOCATION> {<HTLC-REDEEMSCRIPT>}
+In our example above, B can redeem the HTLC: $\langle \text{SIG-B} \rangle \langle \text{HTLC-R-VALUE} \rangle \{\langle \text{HTLC-REDEEMSCRIPT} \rangle \}$ Claiming a Timed-out HTLC To claim a timed-out HTLC, the sender supplies a zero value (which is nice and short, but fails to hash to any of the revocation hashes), and their signature.
+In our example above, A can claim the timed-out HTLC: <SIG-A> 0 {<HTLC-REDEEMSCRIPT>} Claiming A HTLC Output For A Revoked Commitment Transaction If either side publishes a commitment transaction which has been revoked, we can use the revocation preimage they supplied to spend all the outputs.
+This example shows A claiming the HTLC output if B broadcasts a revoked commitment transaction: <SIG-A> <COMMIT-REVOCATION> $\{<$ HTLC-REDEEMSCRIPT> $\}$ Appendix B: Dual Anchors With Escape Transactions This appendix presents a dual-input anchor solution which doesn't require additional bitcoin signature flags.
+It is not being proposed currently, as it seems that a single-sided anchor is probably sufficient.
+4.1 Separate Anchor Transactions To avoid the problem of needing all anchor signatures to derive the anchor transaction ID to create the commitment transaction input, we split the anchor into two transactions; thus A knows its anchor transaction ID, and B knows its anchor transaction ID as shown in Figure 5.